Ariel Querubin: 2006 Fort Bonifacio standoff

 On 24 February 2006, President Gloria Macapagal Arroyo issued a proclamation declaring a state of emergency in the Philippines after her government foiled a supposed coup plot called Oplan HACKLE.
 Fourteen junior military officers had been arrested two days before.
 In the wake of the proclamation, on 26 February 2006, Major General Renato Miranda, the Philippine Marine Corps Commandant, was relieved from his post.
 Colonel Querubin protested his removal and some Marines started a vigil at Fort Bonifacio.
 Querubin stated that they would wait there for the people to protect them.
 Meanwhile, other government security forces loyal to Arroyo locked down Fort Bonifacio, sealing in the protesting Marines.
 The standoff was resolved that evening.
 Querubin was detained at Camp Aguinaldo and recommended to undergo pretrial investigation and facing a mutiny charge.

 In 2010, President Benigno Aquino III issued Proclamation No. 50, granting amnesty to military personnel linked to the 2003 Oakwood mutiny, the 2006 Fort Bonifacio standoff and the 2007 Manila Peninsula siege.

-Post-military service
+Retirement

+Querubin was deemed resigned on 30 November 2009 but formally retired on 23 December 2021 when the Philippine Marine Corps tendered his long-awaited retirement and testimonial ceremony.

+Throughout his military career, Colonel Querubin played a significant role in several legendary exploits and political movements that helped shape the history of the military and its role in an emerging global society.
+He was not only an excellent warrior in the jungles, fighting terrorism and insurgency, but he also represented a class of thinking Filipino soldiers imbued with a sense of idealism, willing to take urgent measures to assert their beliefs about the country's future.

+Political career

+2010 senatorial campaign

 Querubin worked as an internal security consultant for San Miguel Corporation after being granted amnesty.
 He resigned his commission from the Armed Forces of the Philippines when he ran for a Senate seat as a member of the Nacionalista Party during the 2010 elections.
-His candidacy was not successful, only garnering 6.5 million votes and landing him in 19th place in the senatorial race.
-He supported Grace Poe's candidacy during the 2016 Presidential election.
+His candidacy was not successful, only garnering 6.5 million votes and landing him 19th place in the senatorial race.
+He supported Grace Poe's candidacy during the 2016 presidential election.

+2025 senatorial campaign

+Querubin once again ran for a Senate seat as a Nacionalista in the 2025 Philippine Senate election, endorsed by 1Sambayan, Senator JV Ejercito, Senator Grace Poe and former President Rodrigo Duterte.
+Querubin, however, did not succeed in his second attempt, landing in 36th place in the senatorial race.